 Progress Report Cards are given out at the end of each ten-week session.
 The report will keep you up to date on the progress of your child and will include comments from the professional coach.
 These are for you to keep as we keep a copy of each skater’s progress.
 Assessment will begin in the 4th week of the program and reports will be given out at the end of each 10-week session.

-You will receive a calendar each month which will list special ‘theme’ days for the skaters.
+SPECIAL CANSKATE DAYS AND OTHER EVENTS You will receive a calendar each month which will list special ‘theme’ days for the skaters.
 Participation in these theme days is a lot of fun, so don’t forget them!
-As well, the club will be hosting a ‘Club Competition’ in which all CanSkaters can participate.
-Our wonderful PAs will be helping to prepare your child for the club competition if they decide to enter it.
-More information on Club Competition will be handed out at a later date.

 IMPORTANT CANSKATE PARENT INFORMATION